MAMahmoudi/HERAFY/README.md

 ## 1.2 Tergeted companies:

+The targeted companies are companies that sells products, tools and materials that are used by craftsmen.
+They can also be companies that offer services that are used by craftsmen.

 ### What is the size of the company or relevant department?

+The size of the company is usually very large.
+It can be a small company or a large company.

 ### What is the position of people in the company who visit your site?

+Usually, the people who visit this website are the managers of the company.
+The company can also chose any employee to be their representative for the website.

 ### Will visitors be using the site for themselves or for someone else?

+Visitors will be using the site for themselves.
+It can not be used for someone else.
+For example, a company can not use this website for another company.
+This is what the wibesite is for.

 ### How large is the budget they control?

+The budget they control is very large.
+Companies providing construction products and services have a very large budget.

 # 2. Why people visit this website?

 ## 2.1 Key motivations:

+People: find a craftsman for a specific task.
+Craftsmen: show thier abilities to do things.
+Companies: promote their products and services.

 ### Are they looking for general entertainment or do they need to achieve a specific goal?

+This website is not for entertainment.
+Visitors are looking for a specific goal.

 ### If there is a specific goal, is it a personal or professional one?

+It is both professional and personal goal.
+Visitors are looking for a craftsman to do a job for them.
+While, companies and craftsmen are looking for promoting their products or skills.

 ### Do they see spending time on this activity as essential or a luxury?

+It may be both.
+Some visitors are looking for a specific goal to acheive.
+While others are there just for curiosity.

 ## 2.2 Specific goals: